AgroOmni: A Large-Scale Multi-view Agricultural Dataset for Cross-Scale Multimodal Reasoning: Conclusion

 \section{Conclusion}

-Agricultural multimodal reasoning faces challenges from scale and perspective ambiguities, as existing models often focus on terrestrial-centric data, leading to confusion and logic drift in multi-altitude agricultural tasks.
-To address this, we introduced \textbf{AgroOmni}, a large-scale, multi-view instruction-tuning dataset that integrates Ground, UAV, and Satellite views, consisting of over 288K QA pairs across 56 specialized agricultural tasks, capturing diverse spatial topologies and scales for comprehensive reasoning.
-Building on the AgroOmni dataset, we proposed \textbf{AgroNVILA}, a novel MLLM framework based on a Perception-Reasoning Decoupling (PRD) architecture.
-This architecture separates the perception and reasoning processes, introducing a View-Conditioned Meta-Net (VCMN) to inject altitude-specific spatial priors, resolving scale ambiguity and improving cross-scale spatial perception with minimal computational overhead.
-On the reasoning side, we leveraged Agricultural-aware Relative Policy Optimization (ARPO), a reinforcement learning strategy that aligns the model’s decision-making with expert agricultural logic, preventing statistical shortcuts.
-Our experiments on the AgroMind benchmark demonstrate that AgroNVILA achieves a new state-of-the-art performance (62.47\%), significantly outperforming the second-best model GPT-5.2 (47.29\%).
+Agricultural multimodal reasoning faces challenges from scale and perspective ambiguities, as existing models often focus on \textit{Ground-level} data, leading to confusion and logic drift in multi-altitude agricultural tasks.
+To address this, we introduced \textbf{AgroOmni}, a large-scale, multi-view VQA training dataset that integrates Ground, UAV, and Satellite views, consisting of over 288K QA pairs covering 56 specialized task categories across 14 task types, capturing diverse spatial topologies and scales for comprehensive reasoning.
+Building on the AgroOmni dataset, we proposed \textbf{AgroNVILA}, effectively bridging the perceptual gaps between disparate altitudes and significantly outperforms proprietary SOTA models like GPT-5.2 (47.29\%) with a new state-of-the-art (62.32\%) on AgroMind.
+Diagnostic evaluations on AgMMU further reveal that spatial scales from Ground to Satellite are heterogeneous and show AgroNVILA’s rapid adaptation with minimal data fine-tuning, proving that AgroOmni provides a high-density learning corpus, enabling models to bridge the macro-to-micro gap.
 These results underline the effectiveness of the AgroOmni dataset and the AgroNVILA model in advancing multi-view agricultural reasoning.
 Future works will focus on enhancing model scalability and deploying AgroNVILA in real-world agricultural systems.